Galaxy blending effects in deep imaging cosmic shear probes of cosmology: Discussion

 \section{Discussion}

-The driver for the \cite{dawson2016} blend fraction estimate was that LSST will have $\sim0.7$\arcsec\ FWHM PSF, which at the limit of the main 18,000 square degree survey to its full depth, will result in $\sim$14\% of galaxies in the LSST gold sample ($i<25.3$ where $S/N=20$ for point sources) blended with gold-sample galaxies as well as galaxies up to $\sim$2 magnitudes fainter.
-Naturally, the blend fraction depends on the magnitude limit.
+The driver for the \cite{dawson2016} blend fraction estimate was that LSST will have $\sim0.7~ \rm arcsec$ FWHM PSF, which at the limit of the main 18\,000 square degree survey to its full depth, will result in $\sim 14$ per cent of galaxies in the LSST gold sample ($i<25.3$ where $\rm S/N=20$ for point sources) unrecognizably blended.
+They consider all galaxies in their space-based ``faint'' sample ($i<27$, which is approximately the LSST limiting magnitude) when determining which of the $i<25.3$ galaxies in their ground-based sample are unrecognized blends\footnote{This means if two galaxies fainter than $i=25.3$ are unrecognizably blended together then the ground-based telescope could detect them as a single galaxy brighter than $i=25.3$ and place that object in the gold sample, which would count towards the unrecognized blend fraction.}.
+Naturally, the blend fraction depends on the magnitude limit of the faint sample.
 For example, the fraction of gold-sample galaxies blended with gold-sample galaxies is far smaller.
 The science impact can only be assessed via a simulation, which is the subject of this study.
-The ground-based PSF effect on galaxy apparent shape, noise, and systematic errors due to resulting blends and its science implication is three-fold:
+The ground-based PSF effect on galaxy apparent shape, noise, and systematic errors due to resulting blends and its science implication is three fold:

-\begin{enumerate}[label=(\arabic*),leftmargin=*] \item Distant blended pairs of galaxies have apparent shape that is dominated by the blend (and not the true shape), resulting in noisier shear statistics in a large random sample; \item Blended galaxies can have incorrectly estimated photo-$z$, generating false correlations across tomographic redshift bins, impacting all cosmology probes including cosmic shear; \item The ground-based PSF circularizes all galaxy images, yielding systematically biased measured shear for a given shear.
+\begin{enumerate}[label=(\roman*),leftmargin=*] \item Distant blended pairs of galaxies have apparent shape that is dominated by the blend (and not the true shape), resulting in noisier shear statistics in a large random sample; \item Blended galaxies can have incorrectly estimated photo-$z$, generating false correlations across tomographic redshift bins, impacting all cosmology probes including cosmic shear; \item The ground-based PSF circularizes all galaxy images, yielding systematically biased measured shear for a given shear.
 This is the shear calibration term \citep{shearm1, shearm2}. \end{enumerate} The latter is not the focus of this paper, although it is included and calibrated for in our study and is significant for cosmic shear and galaxy-mass probes.
-Surveys such as DES \citep{derose2021}, DLS \citep{jz}, HSC \citep{hscshearcal}, and KiDS \citep{heymans2021} have dealt with this via simulations or \textsc{Metacalibration} \citep{metacal1, metacal2}.
+Surveys such as DES \citep{derose2021}, DLS \citep{jz}, HSC \citep{hscshearcal}, and KiDS \citep{heymans2021} have dealt with this via simulations or \textsc{metacalibration} \citep{metacal1, metacal2}.